chapel-lang/chapel-blog/content/posts/7qs-asgari/index.md

 ---
 title: "7 Questions for Marjan Asgari: Optimizing Hydrological Models with Chapel"
 date: 2025-09-15
-tags: ["User Experiences", "Interviews", "Hydrology"]
+tags: ["User Experiences", "Interviews", "Earth Sciences"]
 series: ["7 Questions for Chapel Users"]
 summary: "An interview with Dr. Marjan Asgari about her use of Chapel for hydrological research"